 The effects on the net pensions liability of changes in individual assumptions can be measured.
-For instance, a 0.5% decrease in the discount rate assumption would result in an increase of £556k in the pension liability.
+For instance, a 0.5% decrease in the discount rate assumption would result in an increase of $\pounds$ 554k in the pension liability; equating to a 10% increase.

-Note 6: Adjustments between Accounting Basis and Funding Basis under regulations
+Note 5: Adjustments between Accounting Basis and Funding Basis under regulations